cogini/mix_deploy/README.md

 ### Local deploy scripts

 * `deploy-create-users`: Create OS accounts for app and deploy users
-* `deploy-create-dirs`: Create dirs, e.g. `/srv/foo/releases`
+* `deploy-create-dirs`: Create dirs, including the release dir `/srv/foo` and standard dirs like `/etc/foo`
-* `deploy-copy-files`: Copy files to target or staging directory
+* `deploy-copy-files`: Copy files to target or staging directory, useful for local install or packaging
 * `deploy-release`: Deploy release, extracting to a timestamped dir under `releases`, then making a symlink
 * `deploy-rollback`: Rollback release, resetting the symlink to point to the last release

 ### CodeDeploy deploy scripts

 * `deploy-create-users`: Create OS accounts for app and deploy users
-* `deploy-clean-target`: Delete target dir in preparation for install
+* `deploy-clean-target`: Delete files under target dir in preparation for deploying update
-* `deploy-extract-release`: Extract release from tar to target current dir
+* `deploy-extract-release`: Extract release from tar
 * `deploy-set-perms`: Set target file permissions so they can be used by deploy and/or app user

 ### Build server scripts